ShantoNoor/Codeforces-Bot/README.md

 ```

 # How to use
-Just provide the link to the problem or contest with path(here to download).
+Just provide the link to the problem or contest with path(where to download).
 Here the path is optional. </br>
 If don't provided then it will by default use the default path provided in ```CF_Bot.py at line 93```

 ```python